A meteor is the light phenomenon, known popularly as a shooting star or falling

 A few meteors per hour may be seen on any clear, moonless night at any

 time of the year.
 But at certain times of the year there are meteor

 showers, which occur when the Earth passes through dust particles

 spread around the orbit of a comet.
 Most of the meteors appearing during

 the year are sporadic meteors, not associated with cometary orbits.

-- The particle itself during entry.
+- A meteor is also the particle itself during entry.
 Very large, bright meteors are known

 as fireballs or bolides.